StuartsProjects/StuartsProjects.github.io/_posts/2020-08-27-ESP32CAM-TrackerAddOn-Board.md

 <img align="right" src="/images/TrackerAddOn.jpg" width="350">

-With the basic ESP32CAM GPS and camera tracker code working with a RFM98 LoRa device, I designed a small add on board that would allow the ESP32CAM to be used as a small battery powered tracker.
+With the basic ESP32CAM GPS and camera tracker code working with a RFM98 LoRa® device, I designed a small add on board that would allow the ESP32CAM to be used as a small battery powered tracker.

 The idea for the board was that that you could solder it piggy back style direct onto the ESP32CAM pins.
-The board would have a LoRa device with  connections for an antenna, programming, GPS, battery and a serial debug output.
+The board would have a LoRa® device with  connections for an antenna, programming, GPS, battery and a serial debug output.
 A switch for boot mode was also needed.

 The regulator fitted on the ESP32CAM is an AMS1117, which is not ideal for a low weight tracker as it needs around 4.6V of input to regulate properly.
 That would require 4 x AAA batteries or two lithium batteries in series to power it.
 Not ideal or light.
 The TrackerAddOn was arranged so that the ESP32CAMs AMS1117 could be removed and an MCP1700 or HCT7833 regulator fitted on the TrackerAddOn would replace it.
 These are true low drop-out voltage regulators and operation from a single lithium battery would now be possible.